-In this XSS tutorial I will explain the basics of cross site scripting and the damage that can done from an XSS attack.
+In this Cross-site scripting (XSS) tutorial I will explain the basics of cross site scripting and the damage that can done from an XSS attack.

 Many people treat an XSS vulnerability as a low to medium risk vulnerability, when in reality it is a damaging attack that can lead to your users being compromised.
-SQL Injection is a more easily understood vulnerability, as it involves attacking a web application to extract data or modify the web apps back-end database.
+XSS continues to be in the OWASP Top 10 Web Application Security Risks.
+Some find SQL Injection a more easily understood vulnerability, as it involves attacking a web application to extract data or modify the web apps back-end database.

-Attacker -> exploits web application -> web application delivers a malicious script to a normal users browser -> attacker now has the ability to control the users browser.
+Attacker -> exploits web application -> web application delivers a malicious script to a normal users browser -> attacker now can control the user's browser.
 This is bad for the user and bad for you if you manage the web application.

 Examples of the damage an XSS attack can cause: